minio/warp/README.md

 Alternatively numerical ranges can be specified using `--host=10.0.0.{1...10}:9000` which will add `10.0.0.1` through `10.0.0.10`.
 This syntax can be used for any part of the host name and port.

+A file with newline separated hosts can also be specified using `file:` prefix and a file name.
+For distributed tests the file will be read locally and sent to each client.

 By default a host is chosen between the hosts that have the least number of requests running and with the longest time since the last request finished.
 This will ensure that in cases where hosts operate at different speeds that the fastest servers will get the most requests.